Jammu–Sialkot line

 The Jammu–Sialkot line was a 43 km broad gauge branch of the North Western State Railway from Wazirabad Junction, Punjab, to Jammu, passing through the Sialkot Junction.
-The section from Sialkot to Jammu (Tawi) was 27 miles (43 km) long, partly in the British Indian province of Punjab and partly in the princely state of Jammu and Kashmir Built in 1890 during the reign of Maharaja Pratap Singh, it was the first railway line in the state of Jammu and Kashmir.
+The section from Sialkot to Jammu (Bikram Chowk) was 27 miles (43 km) long, partly in the British Indian province of Punjab and partly in the princely state of Jammu and Kashmir Built in 1890 during the reign of Maharaja Pratap Singh, it was the first railway line in the state of Jammu and Kashmir.

 The railway line ran till 18 September 1947, when the newly independent Pakistan, which inherited the North Western State Railway from British India, suspended the train service.
 The railway line fell into disrepair.
 A new line between Pathankot and Jammu was built by Indian Railways in 1972.

 Construction

 The Jammu–Sialkot line was constructed as an extension of the Wazirabad–Sialkot line built in 1883–1884, at the initiative of the Maharaja's government.
 Maharaja Ranbir Singh (r.
 1830–1885) wrote to the Governor General of India with a proposal offering to fund its construction, which was agreed.
 He was soon succeeded by Maharaja Pratap Singh, who continued the negotiations culminating in an agreement.
-The agreement stipulated that the railway would be operated by the North Western Railway, that the Maharaja would receive one per cent interest on the investment and that the earnings in excess of the one per cent would be shared equally between the Northwestern Railway and the Maharaja's government for 5 years, subject to a fresh agreement after the expiry of the term.
+The agreement stipulated that the railway would be operated by the North Western Railway, that the Maharaja would receive one per cent interest on the investment and that the earnings in excess of the one per cent would be shared equally between the Northwestern Railway and the Maharaja's government for five years, subject to a fresh agreement after the expiry of the term.
 The Maharaja's investment was close to Rs.
 1 million (1.3 million according to other accounts).
 However, this clause was cancelled in the supplementary agreement, and the Punjab section of the line was funded by Government of India instead.

-The construction was carried out between 1888–1890.
+The construction was carried out between 1888 and 1890.
 It is reported that the section of the railway in Punjab was laid with 60 lbs. second-hand wrought iron rails but the Jammu and Kashmir section was laid with 75 lbs. new steel rails.

 Stations

-In the 1935 timetable, the section's timetable shows 4 pairs of passenger trains running between Sialkot and Jammu (Tawi).
+In the 1935 timetable, the section's timetable shows four pairs of passenger trains running between Sialkot and Jammu (Bikram Chowk).
 Two pairs ran from Wazirabad and two pairs from Sialkot.
-The journey time between Sialkot and Jammu (Tawi) averaged about 90 minutes.
+The journey time between Sialkot and Jammu (Bikram Chowk) averaged about 90 minutes.
 The intermediate stations listed in the timetable are (from west to east) Sialkot Cantonment, Suchetgarh, Ranbir Singh Pora, Miran Saheb and Jammu Cantonment.

 The Jammu and Kashmir state border crossed the line 0.26 miles (0.42 km) east of Suchetgarh station.
 Thus the first station on the state side was Ranbir Singh Pora.